reinderien/timers/readme.md

 - Representation of multiple, fixed clock source frequencies
 - Representation of multiple scalers (potentially pre-scalers or post-scalers) showing how their factor product affects the configuration space
-- Scaler series as predefined, linear-range or binary-exponential-range mode
+- Scaler series in predefined, linear-range, or binary-exponential-range mode
 - Display of the feasible configuration space region as a projection of the actual bounding polytope
 - Mouse-over information including timer value and accuracy
+- Solution-culling by maximum absolute relative error

 ## Math